Alan Greenspan: Personal life

-He celebrated a marriage to Canadian artist Joan Mitchell in October 1952, but this was declared invalid (not a legally completed marriage) 10 months later.
-He dated newswoman Barbara Walters in the late 1970s.
+Greenspan married artist Joan Mitchell in October 1952, but they had the marriage annulled 10 months later.
+He dated newswoman Barbara Walters of ABC News in the late 1970s.

-In December 1984, Greenspan began dating journalist Andrea Mitchell.
-Greenspan at the time was 58 and Mitchell was 38.
-In April 1997, they were married by Supreme Court Justice Ruth Bader Ginsburg.
-Because of the annullment the marriage to Mitchell is legally considered his first marriage.
+In December 1984, Greenspan began dating journalist Andrea Mitchell of NBC News.
+At the time, Greenspan was 58 and Mitchell was 38.
+In April 1997, they were married by U.S. Supreme Court Justice Ruth Bader Ginsburg.